brucefan1983/NEP_CPU/README.md

 # NEP_CPU
-Serial CPU version of NEP
+Serial CPU version of NEP as in GPUMD (https://github.com/brucefan1983/GPUMD)